m-dunbar/terraform_integration_templates/terraform/aws/environment/dev/02.iam/README.md

 ## TODO

-- complete module-based provisioning of roles other than terraform-provisioner
+- ~~complete module-based provisioning of roles other than terraform-provisioner~~
+- test completed terraform

 <hr>